marcobuys/coding-best-practices/README.md

 - Follow the Twelve-Factor app methodology
 - Do not change code for automated testing purposes: writing tests is not a valid reason for change
 - Do not use Exceptions for control flow
 - Prefer fewer repositories over more
 - Strive for Continuous Delivery
 - Strive for Continuous Deployment
-- Use Trunk based development
+- Stick to a development workflow that works for you and your customers.
+Short-lived feature branches can be good.
 - Prevent long lived feature branches
 - Use version control tools
 - Use one monorepo